abydow/Python/Basics/12 |Sets.md

 ---

-*Happy coding, and may your collections always be unique! 🎭✨*

----

 <div align="center">

 **🎭 "Remember: In the world of Python, tuples are like a good joke - timing is everything, and once delivered, they never change!" 🎭**